YuriODev/python-st-ignatius-04-string-manipulation/examples/README.md

 Yukihiro Matsumoto, creator of the Ruby programming language.

-## Problem 25: Fibonacci Number Determination
+## Example 25: Fibonacci Number Determination

 **Problem:** Given a natural number `n`.
 Determine which Fibonacci number it is.
 If `n` is not a Fibonacci number, print the value `-1`.
 The Fibonacci sequence is a series of numbers in which each number is the sum of the two preceding ones, usually starting with 0 and 1.
 The sequence goes: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, and so on.